When temperatures drop, the threat of frozen pipes goes up

 Draining the system

-If the building will not be in use during part of the winter season, consider turning off the water and draining the plumbing pipes.
+If extremely cold temperatures are present, power to the building is lost, or the building will be vacant for a prolonged period, consider shutting off the water and draining the plumbing pipes.
+This involves locating and shutting off the main water valve to the building and then opening faucets and flushing toilets starting from the top floor to get as much water out of the pipes as possible.
 Arrange for someone to conduct a daily check of the property for signs of a drop in building temperature and water damage.

-Because sprinkler systems can be susceptible to cold weather and often require expensive repairs after freezing, it might be necessary to drain them during severe weather conditions.
+If you have a wet sprinkler system, it can be susceptible to cold weather and often requires expensive repairs after freezing.
+For this reason, it might be necessary to drain them during severe weather conditions.
 If this is not done, ice plugs can obstruct the piping and possibly damage fittings and sprinkler heads.
 Consult your sprinkler contractor and your insurance carrier before making any alterations or taking your sprinkler system out of service.
-Before a sprinkler system is restored back into service, have your sprinkler contractor or a qualified person check for cracked fittings, ruptured pipes and leaking sprinkler heads.
+Before a sprinkler system is restored back into service, have your sprinkler contractor or a qualified person check for cracked fittings, ruptured pipes, and leaking sprinkler heads.

 What to do if pipes freeze